Unicorn (finance): Valuation

-The valuations that designate start-up companies as unicorns and decacorns differ more established companies.
+The valuations that designate start-up companies as unicorns and decacorns differ from established companies.
 A valuation for an established company stems from past years' performances, while a start-up company's valuation is derived from its growth opportunities and its expected development in the long-term for its potential market.
 Valuations for unicorns usually result from funding rounds of large venture capital firms investing in a start-up company.
 Another significant final valuation of start-ups is when a much larger company buys out a company, giving it that valuation; some examples are Unilever buying Dollar Shave Club and Facebook buying Instagram for $1 billion each, effectively turning Dollar Shave Club and Instagram into unicorns.

 Bill Gurley, a partner at venture capital firm Benchmark, predicted in March 2015 and earlier that the rapid increase in the number of unicorns may "have moved into a world that is both speculative and unsustainable", that will leave in its wake what he terms "dead unicorns".
 Also he said that the main reason of unicorns' valuation is the "excessive amount of money" available for them.
 Similarly, in 2015 William Danoff, who manages the Fidelity Contrafund, said unicorns might be "going to lose a bit of luster" due to their more frequent occurrence and several cases of their stock price being devalued.
 Research by Stanford professors published in 2018 suggests that unicorns are overvalued by an average of 48%.